-surplus is expected in 1996.
-These balances, apart from being indicators of the amount of national savings, have in recent years become signals of the state of domestic absorption relative to domestic output.
-With complete liberalization of capital movements, and the removal of residual exchange controls by some Member States in the past two financial integration has continued to progress, and the Union's financial markets are now closely integrated with international financial and capital markets.
+Following deficits in both 1991 and 1992, the current account of the Union as a whole has recorded either a zero balance, in 1993 and 1994, or a small surplus, in 1995; a larger surplus is expected in 1996.
+These balances, apart from being indicators of the amount of national savings, have in recent years become signals of the state of domestic absorption relative to domestic output With complete liberalization of capital movements, and the removal of residual exchange controls by some Member States ir the past two years, financial integration has continued to progress and the Union's financial markets are now closely integrated with international financial and capital markets.
 Consequently, the international allocation process of excess domestic savings or excess domestic spending is facilitated.
-Several Member States have systematically recorded current account surpluses since the beginning of the 1990s (Belgium, Denmark, France, Ireland, Luxembourg and the Netherlands), while in others current account deficits of earlier years have become surpluses (Spain, Italy, Finland and Sweden); in five Member States (Germany, Greece, Austria, Portugal and the United Kingdom) the current account has remained in deficit since the beginning of the decade (see Table 7.1).
+Several Member States have systematically recorded current account surpluses since the beginning of the 1990s (Belgium, Denmark, France, Ireland Luxembourg and the Netherlands), while in others current account deficits of earlier years have become surpluses (Spain, Italy, Finland and Sweden); in five Member States (Germany Greece, Austria, Portugal and the United Kingdom) the current account has remained in deficit since the beginning of the decade (see Table 7.1).

 In a majority of Member States the current account balance has been improving, despite the recovery of economic growth, since the end of the recession of the early 1990s.
 An important factor in this has been the reduction of fiscal imbalances and the consequent increase in national savings.
-Balance of payments positions relative to GDP in 1996 are not estimated to change markedly compared to the previous year; latest estimates by the Commission services show reductions in the surplus in Belgium, Ireland, Luxembourg, the Netherlands and Finland, and a widening of the deficit in Greece and Portugal.
+Balance of payments positions relative to GDP in 1996 are not estimated to change markedly compared to the previous year; latest estimates by the Commission services show reductions in the surplus in Belgium, Ireland Luxembourg, the Netherlands and Finland, and a widening of the deficit in Greece and Portugal.
 The surplus is likely to rise in 1996 in Denmark, France, Italy and Sweden, and the deficit is expected to narrow in Germany and Austria.
-The current account surplus in Spain and the deficit in the United Kingdom are likely to be similar in scale in 1996 to the previous year.
+The current account surplus if Spain and the deficit in the United Kingdom are likely to be similar in scale in 1996 to the previous year.